MiaoDragon/cs439-rubric/rubric-lab4.md

 #### sum of all kernels (2)
 #### normalize after sum (1)
 #### other correctness (2)
-can check template for correctness
+If the plot doesn't show density, it might be due to NaN values.
+In this case, we can help them filter out nan using np.isnan. can check template for correctness

 ### 4.7 Question 2.7 (2)